GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/devguide/index.md

 description: An overview of Chrome Extension capabilities and components.
 ---

-After reading the [Getting Started][doc-getstarted] guides and [Architecture Overview][doc-arch], use this guide as an outline of extension components and abilities with Manifest V3 availability.
-Developers are encouraged to explore and expand extension functionality.
+After reading the [Getting Started][doc-getstarted] guides and [Architecture Overview][doc-arch], use this guide as an outline of extension components and their capabilities in Manifest V3.
+You are encouraged to explore and expand extension functionality.

 <table class="width-full">